meldissa/p5-scribblebox/README.md

 During production SQLite was used and for deployment Heroku Postgres was used.

-The database contains three custom models - review, contact and posts.
+The database contains the following models, three of which are custom models - review, contact and posts.

 ## Features <a name="features"></a>

 ### Current Features <a name="current-features"></a>

-For this project I opted for a website with different pages accessed by clicking the nav links, this is fully responsive and consists of a header, footer and the following main sections; Home, About Us, Blog Post, Sign Up, Login and Search.
+For this project I opted for a website with different pages accessed by clicking the nav links, this is fully responsive and consists of a header, footer and the following main sections; Home, Bag, Checkout, Contact, Events, Products, Profiles, Sign Up, Login and 404 page.

 __Navigation__:

 * This feature is present on all the pages/sections and is fixed to the top.
 * The header section has a fully responsive navigation bar which consists of the logo, located on the left-hand side.
-* The navigation buttons for Home, About Us, Sign Up, Login (located left-hand side after the logo) and a Search bar (located on the right-hand side).
-* Style has been applied to the logo and buttons on the left-hand side so the user is able to hover over these to signify that the links can be clicked.
+* The navigation buttons allows the user to access various pages to the site and to search products via the search bar.
+* On desktop version the logo can be clicked to take the user back to the home page.
 * The Search bar has placeholder text to indicate to the user that they can enter text in the box provided.
-* Style has also been applied to the search button next to the input box to indicate to the user that this has been selected and can be clicked.
+* User can also access the bag and profile links from the navigation.
+* Banner to display to the user that free shipping is available over a certain threshold.

 __Home__:

 * This is the default page displayed when the user accesses the website.
-* This page can also be viewed by clicking the Dessert Island logo or the home button from the navigation.
+* This page can also be viewed by clicking the ScribbleBox logo (desktop) or the home button (mobile) from the navigation.
-* An introductory message displayed to the user.
-* Recipe blog posts displayed (max of 6) per page.
-* There is a 'Next' button that allows user to click and navigate to the next page to view more recipes.
+* A background image is presented to display various stationery products and a button to allow the user to start shopping.
-* Alternatively 'Prev' button can be clicked to return a page back.
-* Recipe blog posts are displayed from most recent to oldest.
-* Each post is displayed in a card style with an image, author, date, title and like count.
-* Style has been applied so the user can hover over the text for the posts which will underline to indicate that this can be selected.
-* Selecting the clickable text will take the user to the 'Blog Posts' page to display the full content of the recipe post.
+* Selecting the clickable text will take the user to the products page to display all products.

-__About__:
+__Bag__:

-* User can access this section by clicking the 'About' button from the navigation.
+* User can access this section by clicking the bag icon from the navigation.
-* A parallax header image added at the top (after the navigation).
+* User is displayed with all the items added to the bag with the total quantity and price.
+* User can amend the quantity of the item added or completely remove this.
-* User is able to scroll further down the page and access the text which provides more detail about the website and it's purpose.
+* User is able to go back and browse more products by selecting the 'Keep Shopping' button
+* Alternatively, user can commit to the bag and proceed with the purchase by selecting the 'Secure Checkout' button

+__Checkout__:

+* Accessed once user clicks the 'Secure Checkout' button from the bag page.
+* User is prompted to enter shipping details and card details for the payment.
+* If user is already logged in then the shipping details are already pre-populated if user has previously made purchases.
+* The item details and total price is displayed to the user.
+* User can commit to the purchase of items by selecting the 'Complete Order' button.
-* For new users, a sign up link is also within the text which will take them to the 'Sign Up' page and allow the user to create an account.
+* User is also able to adjust the bag by selecting the 'Adjust Bag' button which will take them back to the bag page.

-__Blog Post__:
+__Contact__:

-* Accessed once the user selects a recipe post from the 'Home' or 'Search' page.
+* Accessed once the user clicks the 'Contact Us' link from the footer.
-* Recipe title and image displayed at the top (image is not displayed on smaller devices).
+* User is displayed with a contact form to fill out with the required fields of email, subject and message.
+* Form can be submitted via the 'Send' button upon which the user will receive a confirmation page to indicate message has been submitted successfully.
+* If user changes their mind, by clicking the 'Cancel' button the user will be taken back to the home page without submitting the form.
+* Admin receives an email notification that a customer has submitted the form.

+__Events__:

+* Accessed from the main navigation under Events > Posts or by clicking the 'Events' link from the footer.
-* Content is then followed by the ingredient list and method steps.
+* User is displayed with posts created by the admin.
+* A maximum of 6 posts are displayed per page, once over the limit user can access further posts by selecting the 'Next' button.
+* User can view further details by selecting the post title, this will take them to the post detail page.
+* User can navigate back to the posts page by selecting the 'Back To Posts' button.

+__Products__:

+* User can access this via the main navigation links which is seperated by different categories, or by selecting the 'Products' link via footer to view all products.
+* On the products page, user is displayed with a view of the products available including the product image, price and rating.
+* User is able to sort the product view via the 'Sort by' function.
+* User can view more details by clicking on the desired product.
+* The product details page displays the description of the product and allows the user to add desired quantity to the bag.
+* Alternatively the user can navigate back to the product page by clicking the 'Keep Shopping' button.

+__Profiles__:

+* Accessed from the main navigation by selecting the 'My Account' icon and then selecting 'My Profile'.
-* Further below is the comment section which users can view even if not logged in.
+* Delivery information is presented to the user which can be updated via the 'Update Information' button.
-* Comment section is available and displayed for logged in users who can submit a comment.
-* This is then sent for approval which is a feature only the Admin can access.
-* Alert is displayed to indicate the comment has been sent for approval.
+* Order history is also displayed to the user of any previous purchases made.
-* Approved comments can be viewed on the post.

 __Sign Up__:

-* Accessed from the navigation bar by selecting the 'Sign Up' button.
+* Accessed from the navigation bar by selecting the 'My Account' button and then 'Register' from dropdown.
 * Once selected, the user is taken to the 'Sign Up' page.
-* A parallax header image added at the top (after the navigation).
-* New users are prompted to enter a username, email (optional), password and password again to confirm.
+* New users are prompted to enter a username, email, email again, password and password again to confirm.
-* All fields apart from the email (optional) are required for the user to be able to create an account, otherwise an error is displayed.
+* All fields are required for the user to be able to create an account, otherwise an error is displayed.
+* Upon successful creation the user is sent an email with an activation link.
-* Upon successful creation the user is then able to login to the account.
+* Once activated the user is verified and can login to their account.
 * Alert is displayed to indicate that the user has signed in.
 * Existing users are provided with the sign in link to take them to the 'Login' page.

 __Login__:

-* Accessed from the navigation bar by selecting the 'Login' button.
+* Accessed from the navigation bar by selecting the 'My Account' button and then 'Login' from the dropdown.
 * Once selected, the user is taken to the 'Login' page.
-* A parallax header image added at the top (after the navigation).
-* Existing users can enter their username and password and click the login button.
+* Existing users can enter their username or email and password and click the login button.
 * Upon successful login, user is taken to the 'Home' page.
 * Alert is displayed to indicate that the user has signed in.
-* Incorrect username and password will faily to log the user into their account and a message will be displayes on the 'Login' page to indicate this.
+* Incorrect username and password will fail to log the user into their account and a message will be displayes on the 'Login' page to indicate this.
 * New users are provided with the register link to take them to the 'Sign Up' page to create an account.
+* User can also select the forgot password link to re-set the password which will take them to the password reset page.

 __Logout__:

 * Option only available to users who are currently logged in.
-* Accessed from the navigation bar by selecting the 'Logout' button.
+* Accessed from the navigation bar by selecting the 'My Account' button and 'Logout' from the dropdown.
 * Once selected, user will be taken to the 'Sign Out' page to confirm that they wish to sign out from their account.
-* A parallax header image added at the top (after the navigation).
 * User can select the sign out button option which will successfully sign out the user from their account and return them to the home page.
 * Alert added to indicate that the user has signed out.

-__Search__:

-* Accessed from the navigation bar in the top right-hand corner.
-* Placeholder text added to indicate to the user that text can be entered in the input box.
-* User cannot submit an empty search and user has to enter a max of 2 characters otherwise an error is displayed.
+__404__:

+* Only accessed when user error occurs or invalid links are being accessed.
-* User is able to click the search button once the requirements are met (as stated above), this will take the user to the 'Search' page.
+* User is presented with the error message and provided with a link to direct back to the home page.
-* A parallax header image added at the top (after the navigation).
-* User is able to scroll down and view the displayed results of the recipes which match the keywords entered.
-* Prior to the search results, the user is displayed with the keyword searched and below the results are displayed.
-* For any successful matches display the recipe card (same as the ones on the 'Home' page), the user can click this and be taken to the recipe page.
-* For any unsuccessful matches, the user is displayed with a message to state that no results have been found for this keyword.

 __Footer__:

-* This feature is present on all the pages/sections and is fixed to the top.
+* This feature is present on all the pages/sections.
 * Social media links can be accessed by the user.
-* Hover style applied to signal to the user which link they are selecting and opening.
-* Links open in a new tab so the user is not taken away from the main website and can easily return.
+* Useful Links are available to the user to access different pages of the website.
+* A newsletter subsciption is available where user can signup for promotional offers and discounts.

 __Features Exclusive to Admin__: